VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -clusternative.tlsKeyFile string
      Path to server-side TLS key file to use when accepting connections at -clusternativeListenAddr if -clusternative.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
   -clusternativeListenAddr string
      TCP address to listen for requests from other vmselect nodes in multi-level cluster setup.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup .
 Usually :8401 should be set to match default vmstorage port for vmselect.
-Disabled if empty
+Disabled work if empty
   -dedup.minScrapeInterval duration
      Leave only the last sample in every time series per each discrete interval equal to -dedup.minScrapeInterval > 0.
 See https://docs.victoriametrics.com/#deduplication for details
   -denyQueryTracing
      Whether to disable the ability to trace queries.
 See https://docs.victoriametrics.com/#query-tracing -downsampling.period array
      Comma-separated downsampling periods in the format 'offset:period'.
 For example, '30d:10m' instructs to leave a single sample per 10 minutes for samples older than 30 days.
-See https://docs.victoriametrics.com/#downsampling for details
+See https://docs.victoriametrics.com/#downsampling for details.
+This flag is available only in enterprise version of VictoriaMetrics
      Supports an array of values separated by comma or specified via multiple flags.
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used